Skip to main content

 );

-If "delete_existing_files" = "true" is set, the export job will first delete all files and directories under the s3://bucket/export/ directory, and then export the data to this directory.
+• When "delete_existing_files" = "true" is set, the export job first deletes all files and subdirectories under the s3://bucket/export/ directory, and then exports the data.

 EXPORT TABLE test TO "s3://bucket/export/export_"